Interactive Public Peer ReviewTM

 All interactive comments are fully citable, paginated, and archived as a supplement to GMDD.

 After the open discussion, no more short comments and referee comments can be accepted.
-However, the contact author and the topical editor of the discussion paper have the opportunity to publish final author comments and editor comments, respectively.
-The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and automatically terminated upon upload of at least one author comment, although further author and editor comments can be posted, if appropriate.
-Before submitting a revised version of their manuscript for publication in GMD (second stage of publication), the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
+However, the contact author and the topical editor of the discussion paper have the opportunity to post final author comments and editor comments, respectively.
+The final response phase is generally limited to 4 weeks (can be extended to 8 weeks) and terminated by the authors as soon as they have sufficiently responded to the referee comments.
+Further author and editor comments can be posted, if appropriate.
+Before submitting a revised version of their manuscript for publication in GMD, the authors should have answered the referee comments and relevant short comments cumulatively or individually in one or more author comments.
 The author comments should be structured in a clear and easy-to-follow sequence: (1) comments from referees/public, (2) author's response, and (3) author's changes in manuscript.
-Regarding author's changes, a marked-up manuscript version (track changes in Word, latexdiff in LaTeX) converted into a *.pdf must be submitted, uploaded as a supplement to the author comment.